 GCSC's Tyndall Education Center

 If you are an active service member, veteran, dependent, Department of Defense employee or a civilian (general public), then you can take classes at Gulf Coast State College's Tyndall Education Center.
 It is conveniently located on Tyndall Air Force Base off U.S. Highway 98 and offers you more than 30 general education courses each semester.
 You can take occupational training classes for an Associate in Science degree, or general education courses for an Associate in Arts degree which prepares you to transfer into a bachelor’s degree program at Gulf Coast State College or another Florida university.
 Certificate programs are also available at GCSC's Tyndall AFB satellite campus (Tyndall Education Center map).
+As a reminder, please ensure you work with your Education Service Officer (ESO) prior to submitting for Tuition Assistance (TA).

 Gulf Coast State College's Office of Military and Veterans Services is dedicated to helping you.
 If you're a military student, we'll help you make the most of your education benefits.
 If you're a veteran, we'll work with you to ensure that you get the best benefit from the GI Bill.
 Our office also houses a National Testing Center for military personnel who qualify to sit for CLEP/DANTES exams.